jwtk/jjwt/README.md

 <a name="example-jwe-ecdhes"></a>
 ### JWT Encrypted with ECDH-ES

-This is an example showing how to encrypt and decrypt a JWT using Elliptic Curve Diffie-Hellman Ephmeral Static Key Agreement (ECDH-ES) algorithms.
+This is an example showing how to encrypt and decrypt a JWT using Elliptic Curve Diffie-Hellman Ephemeral Static Key Agreement (ECDH-ES) algorithms.

 These algorithms use ECDH-ES to encrypt and decrypt a secure-random key, and that